pbaylis/pbaylis.github.io/index.markdown

 **Short bio** <br>
 I'm a Ph.D.
 Candidate in [Agricultural and Resource Economics at UC-Berkeley](http://areweb.berkeley.edu), focusing on environmental and climate change economics.
 I specialize in developing new datasets to answer questions of  importance to environmental economics, specifically those related to climate and energy.
 My research supplements traditional techniques in applied econometrics with modern approaches from computer science, psychology, and computational linguistics.

+**Job market**<br>
 I am on the economics job market this year.
-To read about my job market paper and other work, please see my [research][research.html] page.
+My job market paper seeks to understand the hedonic cost of climate change using data from Twitter.
+For more detail and my other work, please see my [research](research.html) page.
 I will be at the AEA meetings in San Francisco January 3-5, 2016.

+**Affiliations**<br>
 I am fortunate to be affiliated with the [Energy Institute at Haas](https://ei.haas.berkeley.edu), Dr. Solomon Hsiang's [Global Policy Lab](http://www.solomonhsiang.com/lab), and the [Electricity Markets and Policy Group](http://emp.lbl.gov/) at Lawrence Berkeley National Laboratory.
 Professor [Maximilian Auffhammer](http://www.auffhammer.com/) is my academic adviser.

 **Contact** <br>